 If you don’t take long-haul flights very often, everything about the experience can seem intimidating—the interminable hours aloft, the sketchy choice of seats, choosing an airline you know nothing about, wondering if and how well you will be fed, dealing with boredom.
 And then there’s the pricing, which can put you back on your heels within seconds of clicking “Search for Flights.”
 If you don’t know how to prepare for a long flight, your trip can quickly turn into a demanding experience, both physically and mentally.

 Once you get into the stratosphere of long-haul flight pricing, the numbers involved start to become a little scary—there aren’t many three-figure long-haul price quotes out there, and the sticker shock can sting.

-So after reviewing the recommendations below, take stock of your options carefully when weighing price vs. amenities; if you are going to be on a plane for a total of 30 hours coming and going, and it costs an extra $150 to get a better flight on a better airline, ask yourself if you would pay $5/hour for a much better seat, with better food, better movies, and better service.
+Take stock of your options carefully when weighing price vs. amenities; if you are going to be on a plane for a total of 30 hours coming and going, and it costs an extra $150 to get a better flight on a better airline, ask yourself if you would pay $5/hour for a much better seat, with better food, better movies, and better service.